-Co-chairs: Kelly Munkittrick (Canada’s Oil Sands Innovation Alliance [COSIA]), Mark McMaster (Environment Canada)
+Co-chairs: Kelly Munkittrick (Canada’s Oil Sands Innovation Alliance [COSIA]), Tim Arciszewski (University of New Brunswick)

 The specification of a critical effect size (CES) has been argued to be one of the most crucial aspects of environmental monitoring programs, although in practice, CESs were historically rarely used to guide ecological experiments or environmental management decisions.
 Regional cumulative effects assessments are increasingly relying on standardized decisions beyond statistical significance to adapt and interpret the results from long term environmental monitoring programs.
 No clear guidelines exist on how to (or who should) determine how large an effect is unacceptable, and this determination can vary with the design, purpose, and regulatory basis for a monitoring program.
 This session will invite papers from across Canada to compare recent approaches to developing critical effects sizes and triggers to guide environmental management decisions.

 - Moving Beyond Toxicity and Use Protection in Water Quality Management

 Moving Beyond Toxicity and Use Protection in Water Quality Management

 Aquatic toxicologists have spent the past 40 years developing and refining techniques for the assessment of the toxicity of pollutants to aquatic life.
 Water quality management policy has evolved in the same manner, as most jurisdictions set water quality objectives for the protection of specific water uses.
 The “Protection of Aquatic Life” use dominates the theme at ATW.